Though they share a similar name, there are few similarities between these two popular breeds of K9.

 This would be the choice for apartments or houses with smaller yards.
 They do maintain the appearance of a small Bulldog, with the exception of the tall standing ears that are a stark difference between them and the other breeds that have smaller, folding type ears.

 They’ve got the wide-body, well-planted stance, muscular frame, and the loose skin around the face, head, and shoulders, that Bulldogs are known for.

-They have been known to be easy to train, but like all other Bulldog types, they are known to be stubborn at times.
+They have been known to be easy to train, obedient to French dog commands or other languages most of the time, but like all other Bulldog types, they are known to be stubborn at times.